dmallia17/dmallia17.github.io/projects.markdown

 presence of castles which can be captured by the enemy to win the game, as well as the possibility of moving up to ALL of your pieces in a single turn.
-The last component (read as *enormous branching factor*) was certainly going to complicate our plan to work up from search based agents to reinforcement learning (RL) if there was time.
+The last component (read as *enormous branching factor*) was certainly going to complicate our plan to work up from search-based agents to reinforcement learning (RL) if there was time.

 Ultimately we implemented game AI depending on